recvfrom/clamav-faq/manual/Installation_guide_ClamAV 0.99.2+_for_Ubuntu&Deb.md

 Navigate to [http://www.Clamav.net](http://www.Clamav.net)

 The page should look similar to:

 ![deb-1](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-1.jpg)

 **Step 2:**
-You will want to look for the ͞Download͟ button in the upper left hand corner and click it.
+You will want to look for the Download button in the upper left hand corner and click it.

 ![deb-2](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-2.jpg)

 **Step 3:**
-Once you are on the download section, you will see something similar to ͞The latest stable release is 0.99.2.
+Once you are on the download section, you will see something similar to "The latest stable release is 0.99.2".
 Underneath that, you will see tar.gz files.
 You will want to locate the one for your operating system.
 For Linux, we will use the Clamav-0.99.2.tar.gz file.
 Please download the file:

 ![deb-3](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-3.jpg)

 **Step 4:**